mreq/sublime-select-all-by-current-scope/README.md

 ]
 ```

 How about all the javascript code from an HTML file?
-Src of all images/script tags/stylesheets in a HTML file?
 Bold text from a Markdown file?
 That's matched by default:
 ```json
 [
   {